mstksg/inCode/copy/entries/huffman-3.md

 of the way, each "pipe" processes an input and pops out an output, which is received by the next step.

-We also have ways to "modify components": "pipe transformers"; an analogy in bash would be like `sudo`, which takes a normal bash commands and "turns it into" a super user command.
+We also have ways to "modify components": "pipe transformers".
+An analogy in bash would be like `sudo`, which takes a normal bash command and "turns it into" a super user command.

-And without any further delay, let's write `encode.hs`!
+And without any further delay, let's write *encode.hs*!

 Encoding
 --------

 ### Design

-Let's think of the main pipeline we want here.
+Let's think of the main pipeline we want here; what components would we want?

-Remembering that we can only read and write `ByteString`s directly from a
+1. A component that reads in in `ByteString`s from a file (our *Producer*, the source of the stream)
-file:
+2. A pipe to turn those `ByteString`s into bytes[^bs] (`Word8`s), emitting one at

-1. Read in `ByteString`s from a file (our *Producer*, the source of the stream)
+    a time.
-2. Turn those `ByteString`s into `Byte`s (`Word8`), emitting one at a time
+3. A pipe that takes a stream of incoming `Word8`s, looks them up in an encoding table, and turns it into a stream of `Direction`s, emitting one direction at a time.
-3. Look up each `Word8` and turn them into a stream of `Direction`s, emitting one direction at a time.
+4. A pipe to clump up incoming `Direction`s into chunks of 8, and re-emit them as `Word8`s.
-4. Clump up incoming `Direction`s into chunks of 8, and re-emit them as `Word8`s.
+5. A pipe to take incoming `Word8`s and pack them back up into `ByteString`s.
-5. Take the incoming `Word8`s and convert them into `ByteString`s
+6. A component to write each incoming `ByteString` to an output file (our *Consumer*, the terminal of the stream)

-6. Write each incoming `ByteString` to an output file (our *Consumer*, the terminal of the stream)
+[^bs]: Remember, a `ByteString` is an efficiently packed "chunk"/"list" of `Word8`/bytes; we can use functions like `unpack` and `pack` to turn a `ByteString` into a list of `Word8`s or go backwards.

 Sounds simple enough, right?
 Basically like using unix pipes!